top of page

 "There is a voice that doesn't use words.
 Listen." - Rumi

 Change requires leaving the safety of familiarity.
 I recognize the amount of trust and vulnerability that goes into initiating change, beginning therapy and choosing a therapist.
-You want to know that your therapist will understand you, believe you, feel safe, be kind, and be a good personality fit.
-Trust is easier to access when we know our therapist can hold two opposites: being honest and direct, while also being gentle and tender to our feelings.
-There is certainty in honesty and safety in gentleness.
+You want to know that your therapist will listen, feel safe and be a good personality fit.
+Trust is easier to access when we know our therapist can hold two opposites: being honest and direct, while also being kind to our feelings.
+There is certainty in honesty and safety in kindness.

 I assume you have tried to change on your own - it’s usually where we all start.
 Maybe you had great success, or maybe not.
 But either way we usually get to a point where we need someone else to join us as a pillar of support & guidance.

-Your inner world probably reflects the family you grew up in.
-Going inwards can feel: destabilizing, threatening, scary, heavy, empty, stressful - and much more.
+Your inner world probably reflects the emotional environment you grew up in.
+Going inwards can feel chaotic, scary, heavy, empty, stressful - and much more.
 I hope I can provide you with a new foundation for your inner world so you can reclaim yourself.
-To fill you with love, hope, softness, playfulness, structure, confidence and safety.
+To fill you with love, hope, softness, playfulness, confidence and safety.

 Imagine having a space to fully express yourself freely, not needing to be careful with word choice or phrasing.